 “Welcome to new Christians,” they said.
 When I first became a new Christian, I joined a men’s group at a church.
-I was given the opportunity to give my testimony, (the story of the events leading up to my conversion).
-I was welcomed into the kingdom, applauded, congratulated, patted on the back, prayed for, and warned.
+I was questioned, applauded, congratulated, patted on the back, prayed for, and warned.

 On what was maybe my 8th day of being saved, I was told to be careful because there was now a target on my back.
 “Welcome to the kingdom.
 The enemy knows he’s lost you now and will be eager to get you back.”

 I’m not sure about the scriptural soundness of the advice I was given that morning.
 There are two things I am sure of though.
 Once I became a Christian:

 - It wasn’t long before the enemy came after me.